-From September 12 through December 3, tens of thousands of young artists and writers in our Region-at-Large program– along with their support system of educators, parents, and guardians– put in hours of work (and fun!) to the 2020 Scholastic Art & Writing Awards.
-Hundreds of talented jurors from across the country– including educators, artists, published authors, and so many more– spent their winters reviewing and appreciating every piece submitted to the Awards.
+From September through December, tens of thousands of young artists and writers in our Region-at-Large program—along with their support system of educators, parents, and guardians—put hours of work and passion into the 2021 Scholastic Art & Writing Awards.
+Hundreds of talented jurors from across the country—including educators, artists, published authors, and so many more—spent the winter reviewing and appreciating every piece entered to the Awards.
 And now, we are ready to celebrate the fruits of that labor…

-The 2020 Region-at-Large Scholastic Art & Writing Awards received more than 55,000 submissions from students around the world.
-That is no small feat!
-Congratulations to every young person who elected to share their creativity and voice with the Scholastic Awards this year; that alone is a huge accomplishment.
-We hope that every young artist and writer in our RAL family is proud of themselves for taking this jump!
+The 2021 Region-at-Large Scholastic Art & Writing Awards received entries from more than 100,000 teens, and we have been amazed by the amount of talent and artistic vision.
+Congratulations to every young person who elected to share their creativity and voice with the Scholastic Awards this year—that alone is a huge accomplishment, and we thank you for taking the leap.
+The world needs it!

 What did jurors have to say?